libialany/libialany.gihub.io/_posts/2023-10-08-actions-and-github.markdown

 ### Introduction

-As a passionate blogger who loves both writing and maintaining a blog on GitHub Pages, you know that managing your blog can be a rewarding yet time-consuming endeavor.
+<p style="font-size: 15px;">As a passionate blogger who loves both writing and maintaining a blog on GitHub Pages, you know that managing your blog can be a rewarding yet time-consuming endeavor.
 The good news is that you can streamline your blogging workflow and save precious time through automation using GitHub Actions.
-In this article, we'll explore how to automate your blog post deployment on GitHub Pages, making your blogging journey smoother and more efficient.
+In this article, we'll explore how to automate your blog post deployment on GitHub Pages, making your blogging journey smoother and more efficient.</p>

 ### I. Requirements